LandSandBoat/lsb-wiki/Server-installation-setup---misc.-(updates,-common-issues,-etc.)-[Windows-10].md

 * RERUN EVERY .sql MODIFIED FILES (referring to the example at **3.
 2.**).
 * REBUILD THE SOLUTION IF ANY .cpp/.h/.in IS MODIFIED (referring to the whole example at **4.**).
 * RESTART YOUR SERVER(S) FOR .conf FILES.
-* .lua files ARE INSTANT
+* .lua files ARE INSTANT.
 ---

 If any new .py file is added (in \topaz\migrations\) during an update make sure to:
 1. Install [MySQL Connector Python](https://dev.mysql.com/downloads/connector/python/): Accept defaults.
 2. Make sure your .conf files are out of the default folder and have the correct passwords entered to access your database.

-* Python scripts way:
+* Python script way:

 Double click on the migrate.py script in the \topaz\migrations folder.